Sense of wonder: Definitions

-This entry focuses on one specific use of the phrase "sense of wonder."
-This phrase is widely used in contexts that have nothing to do with science fiction.
-The following relates to the use of "sense of wonder" within the context of science fiction.
 In Brave New Words: The Oxford Dictionary of Science Fiction the term sense of wonder is defined as follows:

 SENSE OF WONDER n. a feeling of awakening or awe triggered by an expansion of one's awareness of what is possible or by confrontation with the vastness of space and time, as brought on by reading science fiction.

+The phrase "sense of wonder" is widely referred to in the context of science fiction, although the concept is applicable just as well to a broader usage.

 Jon Radoff has characterised a sense of wonder as an emotional reaction to the reader suddenly confronting, understanding, or seeing a concept anew in the context of new information.

 In the introductory section of his essay 'On the Grotesque in Science Fiction', Istvan Csicsery-Ronay Jr., Professor of English, DePauw University, states:

 The so-called sense of wonder has been considered one of the primary attributes of sf at least since the pulp era.
 The titles of the most popular sf magazines of that period—Astounding, Amazing, Wonder Stories, Thrilling, Startling, etc.—clearly indicate that the putative cognitive value of sf stories is more than counter-balanced by an affective power, to which, in fact, the scientific content is expected to submit.

 John Clute and Peter Nicholls associate the experience with that of the "conceptual breakthrough" or "paradigm shift" (Clute & Nicholls 1993).
 In many cases, it is achieved through the recasting of previous narrative experiences in a larger context.
 It can be found in short scenes (e.g., in Star Wars (1977), it can be found, in a small dose, inside the line "That's no moon; it's a space station.") and it can require entire novels to set up (as in the final line to Iain Banks's Feersum Endjinn.)